Thing > MedicalEntity > MedicalRiskFactor

 with

-<span itemprop="possibleTreatment" itemscope itemtype="http://schema.org/Drug">
+<span itemprop="possibleTreatment" itemscope itemtype="https://schema.org/Drug">

 <span itemprop="name">aspirin</span>